lymanepp/lymanepp.github.io/docs/blog/2024-08-05-what-does-the-bible-say-about-marriage.md

 2. **Procreation and Family Structure**: One of the primary purposes of marriage in the Bible is procreation—the bearing and raising of children within a stable family unit.
 Genesis 1:28 commands, "Be fruitful and multiply; fill the earth and subdue it."
 Same-sex unions, by their nature, cannot fulfill this procreative purpose.

-3. **Biblical Condemnation of Homosexual Acts**: Scripture consistently views homosexual behavior as sinful (Romans 1:26-27, 1 Corinthians 6:9-10, 1 Timothy 1:10).
+3. **Biblical Condemnation of Same-Sex Sexual Acts**: Scripture consistently views same-sex sexual acts as sinful (Romans 1:26-27, 1 Corinthians 6:9-10, 1 Timothy 1:10).
 Since marriage is designed to be a holy and pure relationship, a union that includes or legitimizes sinful behavior cannot be considered a biblical marriage.

 ### **Theological and Moral Implications for Christians**